-Pursuant to the City's policies on Budget Process, Fiscal Planning, Transparency, and Public Participation, each Councilmember submitted their top budget priorities.
-A summary of these priorities and how they are reflected in the Mayor and City Administrator's Adopted Budget is shown below.
-For additional information on the services and programs funded in the FY 2019-21 Adopted Budget, see the "Service Impacts" section on page B-1.
+Pursuant to the City's policies on Budget Process, Fiscal Planning, Transparency, and Public Participation, each Councilmember submitted their top-five budget priorities.
+A summary of these priorities and how they are reflected in the Mayor and City Administrator's Proposed Budget is shown below.